hyperledger/besu-docs/docs/Tutorials/Examples/Privacy-Example.md

 # Privacy-enabled Quorum Developer Quickstart tutorial

 The privacy-enabled private network example is an expanded version of the [Quorum Developer Quickstart tutorial](Private-Network-Example.md).
-It runs a private network of Hyperledger Besu and uses [Tessera](https://docs.tessera.consensys.net/en/stable/) as it's private transaction manager
+It runs a private Hyperledger Besu network that uses [Tessera](https://docs.tessera.consensys.net/en/stable/) as its private transaction manager.

 You can use the [Block Explorer](Private-Network-Example.md#block-explorer), make [JSON-RPC requests](Private-Network-Example.md#run-json-rpc-requests), and [create transactions using MetaMask] as described in the [Quorum Developer Quickstart tutorial](Private-Network-Example.md).
-This tutorial describes how you can make private transaction between nodes, and perform read and write operations on private contracts.
+This tutorial describes how to make private transactions between nodes, and perform read and write operations on private contracts.

 !!! important